Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

 Now we have a low-contrast photo but it doesn’t look all that great; we only want the low contrast effect in the highlights and shadows but not in the midtones.
 So to correct this, create a S-shape curve to increase the contrast in the midtones.
 The curvier your S-curve is, the stronger your contrast will be.
 So try to keep the points near the diagonal line in the middle to keep the contrast subtle.

-If you want to give it a lomography or expired film look, go into the the red, green, or blue channel and create a S curve to increase the contrast.
+If you want to give it an expired film look, go into the the red, green, or blue channel and create a S curve to increase the contrast.
 In most cases, the red channel gives the best results.

 You can also tint the shadows and highlights with the opposite colors.
 For example, if you switch to the blue channel and drag the bottom-left point up, you’ll increase the blues in the shadows.
 Drag the top-right point down and you’ll increase the yellows which will balance the colors in the midtones.